 Prior to initiation of the physical random access procedure, Layer 1 may receive from higher layers an indication to perform a Type-1 random access procedure, as described in clauses 8.1 through 8.4, or a Type-2 random access procedure as described in clauses 8.1 through 8.2A.

+In the remaining of this clause, when a symbol is not stated as an SBFD symbol, the symbol is a non-SBFD symbol.

+Prior to initiation of the physical random access procedure, Layer 1 may receive from higher layers an indication to perform a random access procedure using:

+- first PRACH occasions each including only symbols that are indicated as uplink or flexible by tdd-UL-DL-ConfigurationCommon and considered as uplink for the random access procedure, or

+- second PRACH occasions, that are in RBs that are both in the active UL BWP and in the UL sub-band, and associated either only with SBFD symbols that include at least one SBFD symbol indicated as downlink by tdd-UL-DL-ConfigurationCommon when the UE is provided either sbfd-RACHSingleConfig or sbfd-RACHDualConfig, or start from an SBFD symbol and end in a non-SBFD symbols when the UE is provided sbfd-RACHDualConfig and sbfd-RACHDualConfig-ValidROAcrossSymbolTypes

+The procedures in clause 8.1 apply separately for the first PRACH occasions and the second PRACH occasions.
+Only a Type-1 random access procedure is applicable for the second PRACH occasions.

 Prior to initiation of the physical random access procedure, Layer 1 receives the following information from the higher layers:

 - Configuration of physical random access channel (PRACH) transmission parameters (PRACH preamble format, time resources, and frequency resources for PRACH transmission).